 No, the timing chip is not included as some cyclists purchased a chip before joining PPA

 You will get a result at all PPA events.
-However, PPA members will start in seeded batches in front of non-members.

 The seeding index usually changes when we do the annual reseeding in August.
 This is because a 1% penalty per month comes into play for results that are more than 5 months old.